hhaamm/backuper/README.markdown

 Backuper is a tool for automatizing backups from a remote server.
 It contains two configurable executables, a remote one using crontab which runs periodical backups and a local one wich synchronizes a local folder with a remote backup folder.

-Targets for backup are files, folders and MySQL databases, but you can add your own "backupers" if you know Ruby.
+Targets for backup are files, folders, MySQL and MongoDB databases, but you can add your own "backupers" if you know Ruby.
 If you do, please let me know so I can add the option and have an improved "Backuper" :)

 The content of backups are compressend and rotated.
 You can specify a number of backups in a folder, and if there's more backups the older will be deleted.